 - Add the cauliflower florets and stir to coat in the oil.

-- Pour in the coconut milk, stock and tamari.
+- Pour in the beans, coconut milk, stock and tamari.
 Bring to the boil then lower the heat and simmer gently for 15 minutes until the cauliflower is soft.

 - Blend the soup in a blender or use a hand-held stick blender until smooth and creamy.